assaf/ironium/README.md

 etc), since these can only be added to the global namespace, which would be bad, bad, bad.
 We use [lodash](http://lodash.com/) instead.

-The ES6 source lives in `src` and gets compiled into ES5 legacy in `lib`.
+The ES6 source lives in `src` and gets compiled into ES5 legacy in `index.js`.
 And [Grunt](http://gruntjs.com/) because it has good support for watched compiling and OS X notifying.

 Specifically:

 ```
 grunt         # Run this in development (same as grunt build watch)
-grunt build   # Compile source files from src/ into lib/ directory
+grunt build   # Compile source files from src/ into index.js
 grunt watch   # Continously compile source files on every change
-grunt clean   # Clean compiled files in lib/ directory
+grunt clean   # Clean compiled files
 grunt release # Publish new release (also grunt release:minor/major)
 ```